 All of our guests are picked up (and dropped off) at their lodging location.
-We pick up in Bozeman, Emigrant, Gardiner, Mammoth and Canyon.
-We’ll confirm your exact pickup time based on the season as well as your exact pickup location.
+We pick up in Bozeman, Emigrant, Gardiner, and Mammoth.
+When you reserve, we’ll confirm your exact pickup time, based on the season, as well as your exact pickup location.
 (Open safaris only pick up in Bozeman.)

 Please allow your guide an additional 5-10 minutes before and after the scheduled pickup time in case of weather delays or traffic conditions.